Last Updated on

 Other than this, your WiFi router should also be good enough to transmit that much wireless signals efficiently.

 Ethernet ports of a modem should probably be your last worry.
-It’s because most of the cable modems around us have pretty much same amount of Ethernet ports in them, which is 4.
+It’s because most of the cable modems around us have pretty much the same amount of Ethernet ports in them, which is 4.

 Apart from connecting these modems with your desktop PCs, there’s no real need for you to use these ports.
 It’s because laptops, smartphones and most other gadgets utilize WiFi connectivity.